AI Anime Style Mixed With Realism: 6 Causes, 6 Fixes

-You asked for anime, model leaks photoreal skin, eyes, or lighting.
-Anchor with a specific anime reference and strip realism cues.
+You asked for anime, the model leaks photoreal skin, eyes, and lighting.
+Anchor a specific anime reference, strip realism cues, and match the checkpoint's own tag system.

-You prompt anime girl reading on a couch and what comes back is half-anime, half-photoreal: the hair is cel-shaded but the skin pores and eye reflections are clearly photographic.
-This isn’t a bug — most current image models (SDXL, Flux, Midjourney v6+) are trained on huge photo datasets and they default toward photoreal unless you give them a strong anti-photoreal signal.
-“Anime” alone is not strong enough.
+You prompt anime girl reading on a couch and what comes back is half-anime, half-photoreal: the hair is cel-shaded but the skin has pores and the eyes have photographic reflections.
+This is not a bug.
+Most general-purpose image models (Midjourney V8, Flux dev, SDXL base) are trained on enormous photo datasets and default toward photoreal unless you push back hard.
+The word anime alone is not a strong enough push.

 Common causes